 Position Available – Director, Programs and Services Region 4

-Thomas Goodwin is a public affairs and marketing communications strategist, writer and coach with 23 years of experience working across a broad range of endeavors in the for-profit and not-for-profit sectors, government and profressional and trade socieities and associations.
+Thomas Goodwin is a public affairs and marketing communications strategist, writer and coach with 23 years of experience working across a broad range of endeavors in the for-profit and not-for-profit sectors, government and profressional and trade societies and associations.

 Mr. Goodwin is the founder and president of Thomas Goodwin Communications, Inc., a firm focused on helping organizations and individuals create effective communications strategies in the areas of public affairs and marketing communications.
 Previously, as senior vice president and a member of the Executive Committee of Porter Novelli’s Washington, D.C. office, Tom founded the Public Affairs practice.
 He also held senior management positions at Powell Tate and The Hawthorn Group.
 He is a former congressional press assistant, trade journalist and spokesperson for two national trade associations.

-As chair (now emeritus) of the Board of Directors of the education foundation that supports Thomas Jefferson High School for Science & Technology, he developed the foundation’s communications strategy and materials, and during his three-year tenure as Board chair, contributions to the school exceeed $1.2 million.
+As chair (now emeritus) of the Board of Directors of the education foundation that supports Thomas Jefferson High School for Science & Technology, he developed the foundation’s communications strategy and materials, and during his three-year tenure as Board chair, contributions to the school exceed $1.2 million.
 He also provided pro bono communications services to the Arlington (Virginia) Food Assistance Center.

 Tom holds a B.A. in Communications from American University.